Some Cape Insects

 Their colouring and design have evolved to influence whatever passes as an insect's mind.
 This is to attract other insects, and repel predators, including non-insect.

-As efficiently as this has worked in the past as species diversifier and reproducer, recent news is of insect populations plummeting to alarming levels.
+As efficiently as this has worked in the past as species diversifier and reproducer, recent news is of insect populations plummeting to alarming levels, South Africa included.
 Will historians write back on the end times by starting, 'The insects were the first to go.'

 Will there be history?